nilendrapatel1317/AboutMe/README.md

 ## 🧑‍💻 Career Objective

-🎯 I am a 2024 B.Tech CSE graduate passionate about Java and web development.
-Eager to contribute my skills to innovative projects while continuously learning and growing in a dynamic development environment.
+<p>🎯 I am a 2024 B.Tech CSE graduate passionate about Java and web development.
+Eager to contribute my skills to innovative projects while continuously learning and growing in a dynamic development environment.</p>

 ---